Chili, Indiana

-Chili (Cheye-leye) is an unincorporated community in Richland Township, Miami County, in the U.S. state of Indiana.
+Chili (Cheye-leye) is an unincorporated community and census-designated place in Richland Township, Miami County, in the U.S. state of Indiana.

 History

-Chili, originally called New Market, was surveyed in 1839.
+Chili, originally called "New Market", was surveyed in 1839.
 In 1886, the Peru and Detroit Railway was extended to Chili.

 A post office was established at Chili in 1843, and remained in operation until it was discontinued in 1961.

 Geography

-Chili is located on the north bank of the Eel River.
+Chili is located in northern Miami County, on the north bank of the Eel River, a west-flowing tributary of the Wabash River.
+Indiana State Road 19 passes through the center of the town, leading south 8 mi to Peru, the Miami county seat, and north 13 mi to Akron.
+State Road 16 intersect SR 19 at the northern edge of Chili, leading west 2.5 mi to Denver.

+According to the U.S. Census Bureau, the Chili CDP has a total area of 0.21 sqmi, of which 0.006 sqmi, or 2.87%, are water.

+Demographics

+The United States Census Bureau delineated Chili as a census designated place in the 2022 American Community Survey.